 \section{Applications}

-Through scene decomposition via inverse rendering, we extend our framework to augment three additional environmental factors (background, object texture, and distractors) beyond lighting (\textit{Fig.}~\ref{fig:lighting}) on existing datasets, as demonstrated on BridgeData v2~\citep{walke2023bridgedata}.
+Through scene decomposition via inverse rendering, we extend our framework to generate three additional environment factors (background, object texture, and distractors) beyond lighting (\textit{Fig.}~\ref{fig:lighting}) on existing datasets, as demonstrated on BridgeData v2~\cite{walke2023bridgedata}.